-The automatic belt retractors on the front seats are fitted with seat belt tensioners \Rightarrow page 29.
+The automatic belt retractors on the front seats are fitted with seat belt tensioners \Rightarrow page 22.

-- An incorrectly worn seat belt can cause severe injuries in the event of an accident. - The seat belts offer best protection only when the backrests are in an upright position and the seat belts have been fastened properly. - Never put the latch plate in the buckle of another seat.
-If you do this, the seat belt will not protect you properly and the risk of injury is increased. - If a vehicle occupant is incorrectly belted in, the seat belt cannot protect him or her properly.
-An incorrectly positioned seat belt can cause extremely severe injuries. - Always engage the retractor lock when you are securing a child seat in group 0, 0+ or 1 \Rightarrow page 46.
+- The seat belts offer best protection only when the backrests are in an upright position and the seat belts have been fastened properly. - Never put the latch plate in the buckle of another seat.
+If you do this, the seat belt will not protect you properly and the risk of injury is increased. - Always engage the retractor lock when you are securing a child seat in group 0, 0+ or 1 \Rightarrow page 36.